HeRCLab/herc-file-formats/doc/tnx_format.md

 characters `e:` are reserved for the official implementation for experimentation and development purposes.

-All node inputs and outputs are snapshot-ed using the `matrix` type.
+All node inputs and outputs are snapshotted using the `matrix` type.
 Such snapshots **must** refer to the input or output ID (rather than the ID of the node itself).
 The matrix `name` field is not relevant in this context.
-When an operation describes the dimensions of it's inputs or outputs, the relevant snapshots, if any, **must** use the same dimensions.
+When an operation describes the dimensions of its inputs or outputs, the relevant snapshots, if any, **must** use the same dimensions.

 There are two special-case operations, used to pass input into and out of the